 Delays in serving the full adjudication application on the respondent will delay the adjudication process.

 An adjudication response is the respondent’s formal response to the claimant’s adjudication application.

-It must be made within the later of: five business days after being served with a copy of the adjudication application; or two business days after the respondent has been served with the notice detailing the appointment of an adjudicator.
+It must be made within the later of: 10 business days after being served with a copy of the adjudication application; or 7 business days after the respondent has been served with the notice detailing the appointment of an adjudicator, or;

 The adjudication response must: